nus-cs2103-AY1718S2/addressbook-level3/doc/DeveloperGuide.md

 > 3a1.
 AddressBook shows an error message <br>
   Use case resumes at step 2

+4a.
+User regrets deleting contact

+> 4a1.
+AddressBook sends confirmation message for the deletion User case resumes at step 2

 ## Appendix C : Non Functional Requirements